okaycodes/trial-repo2/README.md

 and the branch that is currently active.
 If the get diff is used on the same branch it will show changes such as those committed and those that haven't been.
 - type q to exit the difference prompt
+- merging a file is a good thing.